How to Start Your Semester Strong

 It sounds like such a boring thing, but there are so many studies that prove that the simple act of writing things down with pen and paper improves memory and increases life organization.
 This is true both for taking notes in class and jotting down schedules, due dates, and more.

-Ideal planners give an entire page for each calendar day so you have plenty of room to mark down your homework assignments in each class, dates for tests, extracurriculars, and even time for hanging with friends.
+Ideal planners give an entire page or section for each calendar day so you have plenty of room to mark down your homework assignments in each class, dates for tests, extracurriculars, and even time for hanging with friends.

 One of the largest benefits is that you’ll quickly see where you’re overloaded with stuff to do.
 You can space things out and (hopefully) get eight hours every night. #goals